RWTH-EBC/districtgenerator/docs/_build/html/_sources/README.md.txt

 pip install -e districtgenerator
 ```

-### How to get started?

-Once you have installed the generator, you can check the [examples](./examples) to learn how to use the different components.
+Once you have installed the generator, you can check the [examples](../districtgenerator/data/scenarios/example.csv)
+to learn how to use the different components.

 ### Minimum required input data

 To generate your district, you need to know some information about its buildings.
 The minimal input data set was defined following the [TABULA archetype approach](https://webtool.building-typology.eu/#bm):

-* _id_: building ID (just numerate the buildings)
+- id: building ID (just numerate the buildings)
-* _building_: residential building type (single family house, terraced house, multi family house or apartment block)
+- building: residential building type (single family house, terraced house, multi family house or apartment block)
-* _year_: construction year (the calendar year in which the building was constructed)
+- year: construction year (the calendar year in which the building was constructed)
-* _retrofit_: retrofit state according to TABULA (0: existing state, 1: usual refurbishment, 2: advanced refurbishment)
+- retrofit: retrofit state according to TABULA (0: existing state, 1: usual refurbishment, 2: advanced refurbishment)
-* _area_: reference floor area (given in square meters)
+- area: reference floor area (given in square meters)

-Please find a template [here](./data/scenarios/example.csv).
+The example.csv file can be used as [template](../districtgenerator/data/scenarios/example.csv).

 ### What you get

-After executing district generation you can find building-specific profiles in
+After executing district generation you can find building-specific and time-dependent profiles in
 the .csv format in folder results/demands.
 The results contain:

-* _heat_: space heating demand
+- heat: space heating demand
-* _dhw_: domestic hot water demand
+- dhw: domestic hot water demand
-* _elec_: electricity demand for lighting and electric household devices
+- elec: electricity demand for lighting and electric household devices
-* _occ_: number of persons present
+- occ: number of persons present
-* _gains_: internal gains from persons, lighting and electric household devices
+- gains: internal gains from persons, lighting and electric household devices

-All values are given in Watt and for the [time resolution](./data/time_data.json) you require.

 ## Structure of the DistrictGenerator